indexing-co/jiti/README.md

 # Just In Time Indexing (JITI)

 Open source template library for the JITI community.

+NOTE: This is an active work in progress and not yet ready for community usage.

 # Contributing

 This package will be ready for external contributors in early 2025.

 ## License